Our Started Guardian Program

 The Gentle Giant

 Tank has a moderate energy level and settles quickly once he’s had a little attention.
-He gets along well with most of the pack and has proven himself reliable with larger livestock.
-He’s currently living with rams and has also been around calves, where he does well.
+He gets along well with most dogs but won’t be pushed around, and he’s respectful of electric fencing and doesn’t challenge boundaries.
+He has proven himself reliable with larger livestock, currently living with rams and has also been around calves.
 While he may bark when nervous, he has never shown aggression toward stock.
-(Tank is not poultry-safe.)
+(Tank is not safe with poultry or cats.)

-When Tank was younger, another dog bit his face, leaving him with part of his lip missing.
-It doesn’t affect his abilities or his sweet nature — if anything, it just adds to his character and charm.
+When Tank was younger, another dog bit his face, leaving part of his lip missing — it doesn’t affect his abilities or sweet nature, and it only adds to his character and charm.

-Tank is microchipped, up to date on all vaccinations, and free to a good home.
-Transport would be the responsibility of the new owner.
+Tank is microchipped, up to date on all vaccinations, and FREE to a good home.
+Transportation will be the responsibility of the new owner.

 Samson